YottaDB/YDBDoc/MessageRecovery/errors.rst

 All YottaDB Components Error: The file ffff, or $ydb_dist/restrict.txt, contains a syntax error at line nnnn.
 All facilities which may be specified in a restrict.txt file will be considered restricted, and restricted operations will result in RESTRICTEDOP errors or operations being ignored.

-Action: Edit the restrict.txt file to remove the syntax error, and verify the permissions of the file reflect the desired access.
+Action: Edit the restrict.txt file to remove the syntax error, and verify that the permissions of the file reflect the desired access.

 ------------------
 RESUMESTRMNUM